Vodafone/pulumi-vault-isolated-tenants/README.md

 Vault Enterprise has a feature called Namespaces.
 It allows you to create multiple Vault instances on the same server that give you fully separated environments.

-We wanted to replicate this behavior with Vault Community edition.
+We wanted to replicate this behavior with Vault Community edition, although we now use this with Vault Enterprise

 ## Solution